Hibou Odoo Suite: Human Resources (HR) Modules: Hibou Commissions: Hibou Commissions Workflow

 On the modal window, select 'Regular Invoice', then click Create and View Invoice.

 We'll now see the Commissions smart button.
 If you click that button, you'll see there are two commissions in the 'New' state.

-We can see one for Cory for $.40 (1% of the Invoice total, and yes, I should have used a higher dollar sale order for the examples, but we get the point!) and the other for Mishael for $6.00 (15% of the Invoice Total).
+We can see one for Ella for $5 (5% of the Invoice total) and the other for Hedwig for $10 (10% of the Invoice Total).

 Use the breadcrumbs to navigate back to the invoice.

-Commissions are marked as confirmed when an invoice is paid, so we'll click Register Payment.
+Commissions are marked as confirmed when an invoice is paid, so next, Register Payment.

 Here we see our two confirmed commissions.
-Let's click into Mishael's commission payment for more details.
+Let's click into Hedwig's commission payment for more details.

 The link in the Move field takes you to the journal entries in Accounts/Commissions payable for this commission.